sverweij/semver-try-require/.github/CONTRIBUTING.md

   based on the most recent version of the **develop** branch.
 - Code quality
   - Additions pass eslint and depcruise (as configured for this repo)
-  - Unit tests prove your code does what it intends (we use mocha).
+  - Unit tests prove your code does what it intends (we use node:test).
   - Your code does not introduce regressions - `npm run check` proves this.
   - Code style (you know, petty things like indentations, where brackets go,